Climate | Crime | Tech | Time

 My crime fiction find its roots in 80s detective shows, an early interest in serial killers, and the brain candy legal thrillers that swamped fiction shelves approaching the new millennium.

-A short story about an Anchorage police detective will be released shortly.
+A short story about an Anchorage Special Victims detective is in the works.

-A short story about the death of a small town doctor will be published as soon as it gets rejected from AHMM.
+A short story about the death of a small town doctor is searching for a periodical.

-Speculative fiction is a clunky catch-all term to cover everything from horror to fantasy to sci-fi.
-And more.
-It’s a term that readers don’t know and writers can’t agree on.
-But with a penchant for near-future or existing technologies and a focus on societal and human elements, it often feels a stretch to call my stories “science fiction”.
+Speculative fiction is somewhat a catch-all term for everything from horror to fantasy to sci-fi.
+It may be unfamiliar to readers and a point of contention among writers.
+I tend to view it as The World of What If.
+And with a penchant for near-future technologies and focusing on societal and human elements rather than warp drives and artificial gravity, it feels a stretch to call my stories science fiction.

-I’ve become more interested in science fiction after truly realizing the incredible freedom and capacity the genre holds.
+However, I’ve become more interested in science fiction after finally realizing the incredible freedom and capacity the genre holds.